 Students enrolled in the program for 2018-2019 curated “SANIGHTAAQ: Yupik Ceremonial Gut Parka.”
 They drew on the collections and research of AMNH’s Jesup North Pacific Expedition (1897-1902) and the conservation of this material by AMNH’s Object Conservation Laboratory in consultation with Native experts.
 Students were introduced to the process of making and designing exhibitions by AMNH staff and through visits to independent studios.

-For more about the Museum Anthropology program visit Columbia University’s website.
+For more about the Museum Anthropology program visit Columbia’s Department of Anthropology website.

 Curation, Writing, Design Direction